ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/Module_02_aie/README.md

 The following AI Engine features are used in this design:

-* single precision floating-point compute of the N-Body gravity equations on 12,800 particles
+* single precision floating-point compute of the FAM alogorithms
-* 400 tile design with 400 parallel accelerators
+* 134 tile design with 128 parallel accelerators
-* 1:400 broadcast stream
+* 1:128 broadcast stream
-* 1:4 packet split
-* 4:1 packet merge
-* PL Kernels designed to support packet switching in AI Engine
+* PL Kernels designed to support data move in AI Engine

 ## A Single Nbody() Kernel